-The flyers also praised Charleston, S.C. mass murderer Dylann Roof, who killed nine black people during a church service in 2015, and Anders Breivik, who murdered 77 people, including children, in Norway in 2011 as a supposed political statement against immigration.
+The flyers also praised Charleston, South Carolina, mass murderer Dylann Roof, who killed nine black people during a church service in 2015, and Anders Breivik, who murdered 77 people in Norway in 2011 as a supposed political statement against immigration.

-Auernheimer was named in Buzzfeed’s 2017 expose of Breitbart as one of Milo Yiannopoulos’s collaborators and advisers during Yiannopoulos’s controversial stint at the far-right website.
-Auernheimer shared his thoughts on Yiannopoulos’s alt-right explainer piece for Breitbart in 2016, and Yiannopoulos wanted approval from a Breitbart editor for Auernheimer to appear on his podcast, writing, “He’s one of the funniest, smartest and most interesting people I know… Very on brand for me.”
+Auernheimer was named in Buzzfeed’s 2017 exposé of Breitbart as one of Milo Yiannopoulos’s collaborators and advisers during Yiannopoulos’s controversial stint at the far-right website.
+Auernheimer shared his thoughts on Yiannopoulos’s alt-right article for Breitbart in 2016, and Yiannopoulos wanted approval from a Breitbart editor for Auernheimer to appear on his podcast, writing, “He’s one of the funniest, smartest and most interesting people I know. … Very on brand for me.”

-In May 2017, when a former neo-Nazi who’d converted to Islam murdered his two neo-Nazi roommates in Tampa, Florida, Auernheimer chimed in on the Daily Stormer, saying he knew all three men involved, who were members of a neo-Nazi group called Atomwaffen (German for “atomic weapon”).
+In May 2017, when a former neo-Nazi who converted to Islam murdered his two neo-Nazi roommates in Tampa, Florida, Auernheimer chimed in on the Daily Stormer, saying he knew all three men involved, who were members of a neo-Nazi group called Atomwaffen (German for “atomic weapons”).

-“Atomwaffen are a bunch of good dudes… Normal Nazi shitposters, basically,” Auernheimer wrote.
+“Atomwaffen are a bunch of good dudes. … Normal Nazi shitposters, basically,” Auernheimer wrote.
 “They made just one mistake: they trusted a raghead-convert, and now two of them are dead.”
-Auernheimer went on to say he’d banned Devon Arthurs, the murderer, from the Daily Stormer Discord chat server, and that Arthurs had been banned from Atomwaffen’s “Ironmarch” forum as well.
+Auernheimer, who was both a moderator and a frequent participant in the Daily Stormer Discord chat room, went on to say he’d banned Devon Arthurs, the alleged murderer, from the Daily Stormer Discord chat server, and that Arthurs had been banned from Atomwaffen’s “Ironmarch” forum as well.

-After the “Unite the Right” white supremacist rally in Charlottesville, Virginia on August 11 and 12, where anti-racist counter-protester Heather Heyer was killed, allegedly by a white supremacist who plowed his car into a crowd, Daily Stormer founder Andrew Anglin wrote a gleeful post calling Heyer a “fat, childless 32-year-old slut.”
+After the “Unite the Right” white supremacist rally in Charlottesville, Virginia, on August 12, 2017, during which anti-racist counter-protester Heather Heyer was allegedly killed by a white supremacist who plowed his car into a crowd, Daily Stormer founder Andrew Anglin wrote a gleeful post calling Heyer a “fat, childless 32-year-old slut.”

-In early 2018, Auernheimer found himself in an internet feud with Matt Parrott, co-founder of the Traditionalist Worker Party with his son-in-law Matthew Heimbach.
-After a story in Wired magazine revealed that a list of members of the racist neo-Confederate hate group League of the South was leaked to anti-racist activists and the Southern Poverty Law Center, Anglin posted a story titled “No. Fucking.
-Lists. -- What is So Difficult About That?”
-In it, Anglin encouraged his white supremacist readers to leave groups they may have joined that keep membership lists.
+In early 2018, Auernheimer found himself in an internet feud with Matt Parrott, who co-founded the Traditionalist Worker Party with his son-in-law Matthew Heimbach.
+After a story in Wired magazine revealed that a list of members of the neo-Confederate hate group League of the South was leaked to anti-racist activists and the Southern Poverty Law Center, Anglin posted a story titled “No. Fucking.
+Lists. — What is So Difficult About That?”
+In it, Anglin encouraged his white supremacist readers to leave groups they joined that keep membership lists.

 Parrott took offense to Anglin’s story, and posted his own retort, with this jab aimed at Auernheimer: “Forget about that Jewish troll who wormed his way up into the leadership of Daily Stormer with full access credentials.
 Anglin has no time to talk about that.”

 Auernheimer responded with an open letter to Parrott, accusing him of “interacting with law enforcement authorities to marching around with drug addled street thugs and obvious informants in stahlhelms.”
-Auernheimer is obviously still sensitive about the accusations regarding his Jewish heritage, and the Daily Stormer’s discussion forum, The Goyim Know, has threatened to ban anyone who accuses Auernheimer of being Jewish.
+Auernheimer, still sensitive about accusations regarding his Jewish heritage, and the Daily Stormer’s discussion forum, The Goyim Know, has threatened to ban anyone who accuses Auernheimer of being Jewish.